 Best,

-The Writers.com Team
+The writers.com Team

 Very interesting and informative, I am writing memoirs from my long often adventurous and well travelled life, have had one very short story published.
 Your advice on several topics will be extremely helpful.
 I write under my schoolboy nickname Barnaby Rudge.